ShaigroRB/bm-mods/BM_mods/mods/betmode/README.md

 					- [ ] Set Players in Bet with connected_players
 					- [ ] If valid, set is_bet_flag_unlocked to true
 					- [ ] If not valid, set is_bet_flag_unlocked to false and set next Bet to null
+		- [ ] If !votestate, send bet vote state to player